Trust40-Project/PCM-2-Ensembles/README.md

 Now it should be possible to launch plugins.

+\* The step number 4 has to be done in order to be able to run plugins from the eclipse only.
+When the maven project is run(e.g. mvn verify) there is no need to add the dependency explicitly as a separate bundle.
+Expected dependencies are referred in dependencies in the pom.xml file and the use of the property *<pomDependencies>wrapAsBundle</pomDependencies>* in the *target-platform-configuration* plugin wraps expected dependencies as bundles and allows to use the functionality of the xacml libraries.
+But when the project is started from Eclipse as a plugin, dependencies which are expected in the list of *Import-Package* in *MANIFEST.MF* files of plugins (e.g. see maven_projekt/bundles/org.palladiosimulator.pcm.confidentiality.context.xcamltransformation/META-INF/MANIFEST.MF) and are not provided by the target platform, have to be exported by other plugins.
+Please see XACML_Lib/META-INF/MANIFEST.MF file which contains the Export-Package block with all required xacml packages.
+That is why it is important to import the XACML_Lib project too.

 ## Functionalities
 Functionality of the plugin allows to create a valid XACML policy ([wikipedia](https://en.wikipedia.org/wiki/XACML)).
 The plugin uses a library com.att.research.xacml for creating of XACML elements.
 An example of the output policy: